mongo-js/mongojs/README.md

 var db = mongojs(connectionString, [collections]);
 ```

-The connection string should follow the format desribed in [the mongo connection string docs](http://docs.mongodb.org/manual/reference/connection-string/).
+The connection string should follow the format described in [the mongo connection string docs](http://docs.mongodb.org/manual/reference/connection-string/).
 Some examples of this could be:

 ``` js